 Coyuchi

-Coyuchi takes a layered approach to wool pillows, offering protectors filled with NATIVA™-certified wool and soft plant-based batting.
-Their woman-owned brand combines style with integrity, wrapping their fill in organic cotton and constructing with care.
-Though technically designed as protectors, their wool-based models offer gentle support and natural temperature control, ideal for warm climates or sensitive sleepers.
-Their attention to sustainable sourcing and transparent manufacturing makes them a trusted name in luxury bedding.
+Coyuchi takes a layered approach to wool bedding, offering protectors filled with NATIVA™-certified wool and soft plant-based batting.
+For those searching for the best organic wool pillow experience, Coyuchi delivers with organic cotton encasings and transparent, responsible sourcing.
+Though technically designed as protectors, their wool-based models offer gentle support and natural temperature control, making them an ideal addition to your sleep setup.
+Their woman-owned brand combines style with integrity, constructing each piece with care.

 The Woolshire

-The Woolshire merges British and Merino wool for a balanced, breathable pillow that adapts to different sleep positions.
-Designed for adjustability, their pillows feature zippered organic cotton covers and a plush interior that reshapes easily.
+The Woolshire merges British and Merino wool for a balanced, breathable pillow that adapts to different sleep positions, making it a strong contender for the best wool pillow for sleepers who want versatility without compromise.
+Designed for adjustability, their pillows feature zippered organic cotton covers and a plush interior that reshapes easily throughout the night.
+The blend of soft and firm support promotes spinal alignment, while the natural loft supports the head and neck without collapsing.
 Their handcrafted approach ensures long-term comfort without sacrificing aesthetic integrity.
-The blend of soft and firm support promotes spinal alignment, while the natural loft supports head and neck without collapsing.

 Caring for Wool Pillows